 Modi govt taking cancer care on mission mode: MoS Health Choubey

-The Modi government has taken up the "mission of curbing the dreaded disease from the roots on priority", the minister said.
-He said the Centre has introduced many schemes and policies for the cancer patients as it has been observed that "50 per cent of deaths happen due to lack of treatment".
+The Modi government has taken up the "mission of curbing the dreaded disease from the roots on priority," the minister said.
+He added that the Centre has introduced many schemes and policies for cancer patients as it has been observed that "50 per cent of deaths happen due to lack of treatment".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)